 "We were the first team to try out the new car and thus we expected an easy season.
 We are not where we want to be, but we will work very hard on getting there and hopefully should be able to improve.
 The difference compared to Ferrari is evident: we couldn't tackle the corner as well as Schumacher and Barrichello".

-However, Mercedes Motorsport responsible, Norbert Haug, tries to shake up the team:
+The Mercedes Motorsport responsible, Norbert Haug, tries to shake up the team:

 "Our target has been to go for wins from the very first race, and we didn't achieve this today.
 Our technical package has to be improved and everybody in the team knows what is required.
-In two weeks in Malaysia we all want to see an upwards trend.
+In two weeks in Malaysia, we all want to see an upwards trend.
 Kimi's engine failure will be investigated and we will tell the media the result afterwards".

 "Our poor performance was amplified by the low ambient temperatures which certainly did not favour any of the Michelin runners.
 To say it was a difficult weekend for the team would be somewhat of an understatement".